henrywu2019/BentoML/DEVELOPMENT.md

 $ ./docs/watch.sh
 ```

-## How to debug YataiService GRPC server
+## How to debug GammaService GRPC server

 Install all dev dependencies:
 ```bash